 20. Do they have only one-off, daily deals, or do they have evergreen offers?

 As opposed to daily deals, evergreen offers have no looming expiration date.
 Evergreen offers are a win for consumers, as the deals are available when the employee has the greatest need, not merely when the merchant is trying to clear out unwanted inventory.

-The key to selecting an effective discount program is to consider the factors other than whether or not it's free.
-Free discount programs may tout themselves as having great appeal, but if you dig a little deeper, you'll know their true costs in terms of engagement, trust and loyalty.
+The key to selecting an effective discount program is to consider factors other than whether or not it's free.
+Free discount programs may tout themselves as having great appeal, but if you dig a little deeper, you'll know their true costs in terms of engagement, trust, and loyalty.

 Why Some Merchants Don’t Offer Discounts

 While it seems like all merchants offer a discount of some kind, the reality is that certain merchants simply aren’t interested in participating in the discount space, and won’t appear in any discount program.
 Here are four primary reasons why: